 In a randomized, double-blind, placebo-controlled trial 88 diabetics were divided into two groups.
 Every day one group received a placebo while the other received 3 one-gram capsules of ginger powder.
 After eight weeks, the ginger group reduced their fasting blood sugar by 10.5 percent.
 But the placebo group increased their fasting blood sugar by 21 percent.
 In addition, insulin sensitivity increased significantly more in the ginger group.

 Many other studies prove the value of ginger for diabetes.
 For a complete list of studies visit Green Med Info’s page on Ginger Health Benefits.

 3. Cinnamon: Less Than Half a Teaspoon A Day Reduces Blood Sugar Levels

 Cinnamon is one of the oldest spices and most popular spices.
 It’s been used for millennia both for its flavoring and medicinal qualities.

 Cinnamon works in part by slowing the rate at which the stomach empties after eating.
 In one study subjects ate about a cup of rice pudding with and without about a teaspoon of cinnamon.
-Adding the cinnamon slowed the rate the stomach emptied from 37% to 34.5% and significantly slowed the rise in blood sugar levels.
-Even less than a half of a teaspoon a day reduces blood sugar levels in type 2 diabetics.
+Adding the cinnamon slowed the rate the stomach emptied from 37 to 34.5 percent and significantly slowed the rise in blood sugar levels.
+Even less than half of a teaspoon a day reduces blood sugar levels in Type 2 diabetics.